Aamir Abdallah

-Aamir Yunis Abdallah (Arabic: عامر يونس عبد الله; born 8 May 1999) is a Sudanese-born Australian footballer who plays as an attacker for Avondale FC in the Australian Championship, and the Sudan national team.
+Aamir Yunis Abdallah (Arabic: عامر يونس عبد الله; born 8 May 1999) is a Sudanese-born Australian footballer who plays as an attacker for Kazma SC in the Kuwait Premier League, and the Sudan national team.

 Early life

-Abdallah was born in Kassala, Sudan, to Eritrean parents and later moved to Melbourne, Australia, with his family.
+Amer Abdallah was born in Kassala, Sudan, to Eritrean parents and later moved to Melbourne, Australia, with his family.
 His passion for football started at an early age, playing street football daily during his childhood.

 Club career

 Aamir Abdallah began his football journey with North Lions and Brunswick City.
 He played professionally in Estonia for FCI Levadia and Pärnu JK Vaprus in the Meistriliiga.
 In 2021, he was part of the Levadia squad that won the Estonian championship.

 Upon returning to Australia, Abdallah joined Heidelberg United in 2023, then signed with Hume City FC in January 2024.
 He scored 14 goals and provided five assists in 20 matches during the 2024 NPL Victoria season, earning the Gold Medal, Players' Player Award, and the Bill Fleming Medal.

 In the 2024 Australia Cup, Abdallah scored an Olimpico goal in the Round of 16 against Melbourne Srbija, securing a 1–0 win.

 In January 2025, he signed with Green Gully SC.
 In Round 13 of the 2025 NPL Victoria season, Abdallah scored a hat-trick in a 5–2 win over Avondale FC.

+In September 2025, Abdallah signed for Avondale for the inaugural Australian Championship season.

+In February 2026, Abdallah signed for Kazma SC in the Kuwait Premier League.
+On 7th February, Abdallah made his debut for Kazma, starting and providing an assist in a 1-0 away win over Al-Arabi SC.

 International career

 Abdallah was called up to the Sudan national team for a set of friendlies in March 2025.

+Abdallah was selected for Sudan's 2025 Africa Cup of Nations in December 2025.
+He started three of Sudan’s four matches in the tournament, scoring the opening goal in a 3-1 loss to Senegal in the Round of 16.